orbittechnologyx/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/ORBITF405/README.md

 ## VTX Support

-The JST-GH-6P connector supports a standard DJI HD VTX connection.
-Pin 1 of the connector is 9v so be careful not to connect this to a peripheral requiring 5V.
+The JST-SH-6P connector supports a DJI Air Unit / HD VTX connection.
+Pin 1 of the connector is 10V so be careful not to connect this to a peripheral requiring 5V.

 ## PWM Output